Interaction between humans and nature ＜II＞

 Yoshioka, T. ed.
 (2009) Methodology on the survey of environmental consciousness -environmental scenario and people’s preference-, supervised by the Research Institute for Humanity and Nature, Keiso-shobou, pp.196 (in Japanese).

-Yoshioka, T. (2020) Introduction to the connectivity of hills, humans and oceans: Figure out how they interact each other (4) Interaction between humans and nature I. http://fserc.kyoto-u.ac.jp/wp/blog/archives/28407
+Yoshioka, T. (2020) Introduction to the connectivity of hills, humans and oceans: Figure out how they interact with each other (4) Interaction between humans and nature I. http://fserc.kyoto-u.ac.jp/wp/blog/archives/28407

 Washida, T. (1999) Introduction to environmental evaluation (Kankyou Hyouka Nyu-mon), Keisou Shobou, pp.340 (in Japanese).